| I have dedicated this

 over twelve years.
 She was an INCREDIBLY resilient dog.
 The

-fact that she lived to be over fourteen defies the odds, but to live the
+fact that she lived to be over fourteen defies the odds, but to live

-life she had being on prednisone as long as she was, is something for the
+life she had being on prednisone as long as she was, is something for

 record books.
 And, that is not just my opinion.
-She has amazed
+She has

 many a veterinarian in her day.

-Mere words alone cannot encapsulate
+Mere words alone

 the special dog she was.
-I can only tell you that most everyone who
+I can only tell you that most everyone

 ever met her would acknowledge that she was a very unique dog.
 I